 Types of Pearls

 Natural pearls are extremely rare.
 In fact, only about 1 in 10,000 oysters will produce a pearl.
-Of these, only a small percentage will achieve the size, shape, and color of a desirable gemstone.
+Of these, only a small percentage will achieve the size, shape, and color of a desirable gemstone that can be used in pearl jewelry.
 In addition, about 9 to 11 pounds of natural pearls are discovered for every 2,000 tons of freshwater mussel shells harvested to be used as nuclei in the cultured pearl market.
 It is estimated that one to two out of 1000 natural pearls will be round, in contrast to one in 10-50 bead nucleated cultured pearls.

-Throughout history, the pearl has been one of the most highly prized sought-after gems.
+Throughout history, the pearl has been one of the most highly prized sought-after gems, used in meaningful jewelry pieces.
 The ancient Egyptians prized pearls so much they were buried with them.
 Cleopatra reportedly dissolved single pearls in a glass of wine and drank it, simply to win a wager with Mark Antony that she could consume the wealth of an entire nation in just one meal.

 Until the early 1900's, natural pearls were accessible only to the rich and famous.
 In 1916, famed French jeweler Jacques Cartier bought his landmark store on New York's famous Fifth Avenue by trading two natural pearl necklaces for the valuable property.